Configuring GitLab Runner on OpenShift

 Register GitLab Runner by using a self-signed certificate

-When you use a self-signed certificate with your GitLab self-managed installation, you must create a secret that contains the CA certificate used to sign your private certificates.
+To use self-signed certificate with GitLab self-managed, create a secret that contains the CA certificate you used to sign the private certificates.

 The name of the secret is then provided as the CA in the Runner spec section: